Adding Pagination

 This is why we create pageAtom using Atom.writable.
 This API creates an Atom with custom read and write logic.
 It takes two functions:

-• Read function: This function determines what value components get when they read pageAtom.
-The function receives a get parameter — the same Atom.Context function we saw earlier — which lets you read other Atoms.
-Here, we use get(pageQueryParamAtom) to read the current URL parameter.
-Since pageQueryParamAtom returns Option<number>, we use Option.getOrElse(() => 1) to unwrap it.
-If the URL has a ?page= parameter, we get that number; if not (the user is on the base URL with no page parameter), we default to 1.
-This means components can work with a plain number instead of Option<number>.
+Read function: This function determines what value components get when they read pageAtom.
+The function receives a get parameter, which lets you read other Atoms.
+Here, we use get(pageQueryParamAtom) to read the current URL parameter as a raw string.
+If the string is empty (no ?page= in the URL), we default to 1.
+Otherwise, we parse it into a number.
+If the parsed value isn’t a valid positive integer, we fall back to 1 as a safeguard.
+This means components can work with a plain number instead of dealing with string parsing.

 Updating the Users Atom